Dr Lizzie Rogers is an historian of the eighteenth century, specialising in gender, collecting, knowledge and the country house.

 Alongside her research, Lizzie has volunteered with the National Trust, Girlguiding UK and the University of Hull Art Collection, where she conducted tours, ran the social media and had the chance to speak to media outlets.
 She also spent a summer as a Curatorial Intern at Stratford Hall in Virginia, researching and creating an online exhibition of the Margaret Law Collection.
 She is currently volunteering at Davenport House Museum in Savannah.

 Lizzie regularly writes and speaks on her research.
 Recent work has included a book chapter upon the friendship and collecting of knowledge of the Countesses of Pomfret (1698-1761) and Hertford (1699-1754); articles on museums connected to women’s history, such as the Isabella Stewart Gardner Museum and Jane Austen House Museum; and life for a Regency debutante.
 Her most recent talk was entitled ‘Pride, Prejudice and First Impressions: Jane Austen’s World of Country Houses, Sisterhood and Social Comment’, a public lecture and Q&A. She has also worked with primary school children on learning about women’s history.
 Find a list of Lizzie’s talks, writing and media here.

-Currently based in Savannah, Georgia, Lizzie also loves writing about art, museums (particularly house museums), books, period drama and Jane Austen, or anything to do with the long eighteenth century or women’s history.
+Currently based between Savannah, Georgia, and the UK, Lizzie also loves writing about art, museums (particularly house museums), books, period drama and Jane Austen, or anything to do with the long eighteenth century or women’s history.
 She is normally doing this with a pot of tea and a slice of cake by her side.